sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

   $$\mathrm{PGL}_2^{\times 3}/\mathrm{PGL}_2^\mathrm{diag}$$ (2023).</a> Last
 update: Oct 2023. <br>
-Uses the methods of "$$\mathrm{ku}$$-theoretic..." and hypermatrices following Gelfand-Kapranov-Zelevinsky and Bhargava to prove the local geometric relative Langlands conjecture of <a href = "https://math.jhu.edu/~sakellar/BZSVpaperV1.pdf">Ben-Zvi, Sakellaridis, and Venkatesh</a> for the spherical variety $$\mathrm{PGL}_2^{\times 3}/\mathrm{PGL}_2^\mathrm{diag}$$, whose dual is $$\mathrm{SL}_2^{\times 3}$$
+Uses the methods of "$$\mathrm{ku}$$-theoretic..." and hypermatrices following Cayley, Gelfand-Kapranov-Zelevinsky, and Bhargava to study the local geometric relative Langlands conjecture of <a href = "https://math.jhu.edu/~sakellar/BZSVpaperV1.pdf">Ben-Zvi, Sakellaridis, and Venkatesh</a> for the spherical variety $$\mathrm{PGL}_2^{\times 3}/\mathrm{PGL}_2^\mathrm{diag}$$, whose dual is $$\mathrm{SL}_2^{\times 3}$$